About Gastrogeek

 I’m a British-Bengali freelance food writer and food maker.
 I cook everyday and I love it.
-I started this blog 4 years ago and have the first of two books published by Kyle Books with the same name out now.
+I started this blog back in 2009 and have a cookbook published by Kyle Books with the same name out now.
 The Metro said “multifarious influences give (my) dishes a freshness others lack” and the Mail Online voted it their food book of the week.
+I also featured in the Sainsbury’s “food goes further campaign” earlier this year – you can check out the videos here – http://inspiration.sainsburys-live-well-for-less.co.uk/?s=rejina+food

 Under my belt I’ve got a food and drink journalism qualification and a Broadcast Journalism postgraduate diploma; along with a few other handy badges.
 I’ve worked as a researcher on a popular cookery programme and also spent a couple of years teaching English in (and eating my way around) Japan.